-In general terms, PBP, SALVAMARES and Chilean observer programmes report many interactions of anchovy fishery with ETP species, but the mortality rates were low in Peru (SFP, 2021; CeDePesca, 2019).
+In general terms, PBP and SALVAMARES programmes report many interactions of anchovy fishery with ETP species, but the mortality rates are low (SFP, 2021; CeDePesca, 2019).

 There is no substantial evidence that the fishery has a significant negative effect on ETP species.
 F.1.2 is met.